IBM/kubernetes-storage/workshop/Lab3/README.md

 By default IBM Kubernetes Service Clusters don't have the option to deploy block storage persistent volumes.
 However, there is an easy process to add the block storage `storageClass` to your cluster through the use of an automated helm chart install.

 1. Follow the steps outlined [here](https://cloud.ibm.com/docs/containers?topic=containers-block_storage#install_block) to install the block storage `storageClass`.

+1. First you need to add the `iks-charts` helm repo to your local helm repos.
+This will allow you to utilize a variety of charts to install software on the IBM Kubernetes Service.

+    ```bash
+    helm repo add iks-charts https://icr.io/helm/iks-charts
+    ```

+1. Then, we need to update the repo to ensure that we have the latest charts:

+    ```bash
+    helm repo update
+    ```

+1. Install the block storage plugin from the `iks-charts` repo:

+    ```bash
+    helm install block-storage-plugin iks-charts/ibmcloud-block-storage-plugin
+    ```

+1. Lastly, verify that the plugin installation was successful by retrieving the list of storage classes in the cluster:

+    ```bash
+    kubectl get storageclasses
+    ```

+    You should notice a few options that start with `ibmc-block` as seen below.

+    ```bash
+    NAME                       PROVISIONER         RECLAIMPOLICY   VOLUMEBINDINGMODE   ALLOWVOLUMEEXPANSION   AGE
+    ibmc-block-bronze          ibm.io/ibmc-block   Delete          Immediate           true                   62s
+    ibmc-block-custom          ibm.io/ibmc-block   Delete          Immediate           true                   62s
+    ibmc-block-gold            ibm.io/ibmc-block   Delete          Immediate           true                   62s
+    ```

 ## Helm Repo setup